• E-mail: support@primalharvest.com

 If you have been eating more carbohydrates and sugary processed foods, a good rule of thumb is to increase your exercise and water intake.
 That said, there are other things you can do to lower your blood sugar levels and stay balanced.
 Let’s get into them!

-3 ways to avoid blood sugar spikes after Halloween
+3 ways to support blood sugar after Halloween

-Carbohydrates are what cause your blood sugar levels to spike.
-When you eat carbs your body breaks them down into simple sugars (or glucose) as you’re digesting.
+Carbohydrates are generally what you think of when you think of blood sugar spikes.
+This is because when you eat carbs your body breaks them down into simple sugars (or glucose) as you’re digesting.

 Many studies have shown that reducing your intake of carbs may help prevent blood sugar spikes.
-Not to mention, low-carb diets are typically great for weight loss which is also necessary for those with higher blood sugar levels.
+Not to mention, low-carb diets are typically known for weight management which is also helpful when it comes to maintaining healthy blood sugar levels.

 Most of our sugar intake comes from processed foods like candy, chips, cookies, and sodas.
 These foods have zero nutritional value and cause an almost immediate spike in blood sugar.

-After a few candy-fueled days post-Halloween, it’s important to avoid these processed foods and focus on eating nutrient-dense foods to prevent increased blood sugar levels.
+After a few candy-fueled days post-Halloween, it’s important to avoid these processed foods and focus on eating nutrient-dense foods to create balance in your diet.

 Increase your fiber intake